GewelsJI/VPS/README.md

     }
 # 8. FAQ

-- Thanks to [Tuo Wang](victor_wt@qq.com) for providing a great solution to [upgrade the CUDA version when compling the NS block](./docs/Upgrade%20environment%20for%20NS%20block.pdf).
+- Thanks to [Tuo Wang](victor_wt@qq.com) for providing a great solution to [upgrade the CUDA version when compiling the NS block](./docs/Upgrade%20environment%20for%20NS%20block.pdf).

 # 9. License

 The dataset and source code is free for research and education use only.
 Any commercial usage should get formal permission first.

-- **Video Source:** SUN (Showa University and Nagoya University) Colonoscopy Video Database is the colonoscopy-video database for the evaluation of automated colorectal-polyp detection.
+- **Video Source:** SUN (Showa University and Nagoya University) Colonoscopy Video Database is the colonoscopy video database for the evaluation of automated colorectal-polyp detection.
 The database comprises still images of videos, which are collected at the Showa University Northern Yokohama Hospital.
 Mori Laboratory, Graduate School of Informatics, Nagoya University developed this database.
 Every frame in the database was annotated by the expert endoscopists at Showa University.

-- **Intended Use:** This database is available for only non-commercial use in research or educational purpose.
+- **Intended Use:** This database is available for only non-commercial use in research or educational purposes.
 As long as you use the database for these purposes, you can edit or process images and annotations in this database.
-Without permission from Mori Lab., commercial use of this dataset is prohibited even after copying, editing, processing or any operations of this database.
+Without permission from Mori Lab., commercial use of this dataset is prohibited even after copying, editing, processing, or any operations of this database.
 Please contact us for commercial use or if you are uncertain about the decision.

 - **Distribution:** It is prohibited to sell, transfer, lend, lease, resell, distribute, etc., as it is, or copy, edit, or process this database, in whole or in part.

-# 10. Acknowledgements
+# 10. Acknowledgments

-- Our dataset is built upon SUN (Showa University and Nagoya University) Colonoscopy Video Database, thanks very much for their wonderful work!
+- Our dataset is built upon the SUN (Showa University and Nagoya University) Colonoscopy Video Database, Thanks very much for their wonderful work!
-- This codebase is based on our conference version [PNSNet](https://github.com/GewelsJI/PNS-Net), which is accepted by MICCAI-2021 conference.
+- This codebase is based on our conference version [PNSNet](https://github.com/GewelsJI/PNS-Net), which is accepted by the MICCAI-2021 conference.